AdityaK85/db-chatbot-ai/replit.md

-# SQL Chatbot Agent
+# Data Chatbot Agent

 ## Overview

-This is a Streamlit-based SQL chatbot application that allows users to upload SQLite databases and interact with them using natural language queries.
+This is a Streamlit-based data chatbot application that allows users to upload CSV files or SQLite databases and interact with them using natural language queries.
 The system leverages OpenRouter.ai's API to convert natural language questions into SQL queries and format the results into conversational responses.

 ## User Preferences